-My Easy Crock Pot Chicken Alfredo is made with the bottled sauce that you can find at the grocery store, so it ends up not only being a super easy recipe, but also amazingly delicious meal to make.
-This recipe is great for those nights that you may not feel like cooking, but also don’t want to or can’t afford to go the fast food route.
-Put your slow cooker to use, make a yummy simple dinner, and save yourself some time in the process.
+This Easy Crock Pot Chicken Alfredo recipe is made with the bottled sauce that you can find at any grocery store, so it ends up not only being a super easy recipe, but also amazingly delicious meal to make.
+My minimalistic dish is great for those nights that you may not feel like cooking, but also don’t want to or can’t afford to go the fast food route to feed your family.
+Put your slow cooker to use, make a yummy simple dinner, and save yourself some precious time in the process.

 Time has been scarce around here lately, so I’ve got another super simple slow cooker recipe for you all.
 Just like in my Slow Cooker Spaghetti recipe (my most popular recipe of all time), this recipe only takes about five minutes of prep and uses one “pot” so you’ll have less dishes.
 Win/Win!

 I don’t know about you, but a sink piled high with dishes is my least favorite things these days.
-So any meal that I can make that cuts down on that particular chore, is a meal that I plan on making more often!
+So any meal that I can make that cuts down on that particular chore, is a meal that I plan on making as often as I can!
 It also doesn’t hurt that anything Pasta and Chicken are favorites with my family.

 Here are some super yummy shots of the final product!